sapcc/limes/docs/design/002-public-api.md

 Quota/usage data for the project is ordered into `services`, then into `resources`.
 In the example above, services include `compute` and `object_storage`, and the `compute` service has three resources, `instances`, `cores` and `ram`.
+The service's "type" attribute will be identical to the same field in the Keystone service catalog.

 The data for each resource must include `quota` and `usage`.
 If the resource is not counted, but measured in a certain unit, it will be given as `unit`.
 Clients should be prepared to handle at least the following values for `unit`: